Skip to content

 Common Side Effects

-• Blue-green discoloration at injection site due to copper content (temporary)
+• Temporary blue-green tint at the injection site from the copper content

-• Mild stinging upon topical application to broken skin
+• Mild stinging when applied to broken skin

 Research Disclaimer